noirsocks/noirsocks-core/README.md

 # NoirSocks Core

-Core library of NoirSocks, based on boost::asio.
+Core library of NoirSocks, an extensible and cross-platform socks proxy framework based on boost::asio.
 It's a C++ library that can help you easily start a NoirSocks service.

 ## How to compile